 5 Ways to Improve Your Short Game Golf

-When it comes to short game golf, practice is everything.
 Sadly, most golfers rarely prioritize pitching, chipping, and putting during their workouts.
 Instead, most amateur focus their time on the range to bomb drivers and hit a few irons, then call it a day.

-Here are five ways you can immediately start improving your short game on your next trip to the course.
+Here are five ways you can immediately start improving your short game shots on your next trip to the course.

 How to Improve Your Short Game in Golf